 5b: 100% of permittees required by the State of Texas to submit Drought Contingency Plans will submit such plans when applying for a permit for well production.
 Review 100% of DCP's when a severe drought Condition is reached as per PDSI.
-Date severe drought condition reached.
-All permits requiring State of Texas Drought Contingency Plans are reviewed at time of application N/A Number of DCP's to be reviewed.
+All permits requiring State of Texas Drought Contingency Plans are reviewed at time of application Date severe drought cond dition reached.
+N/A Number of DCP's to be re eviewed.
 0 reviewed 5c: Develop a District Drought Contingency Plan (adopted 11-8-12).
 Review for effectiveness and updates annually.
 Reviewed, revised, and adopted November 8, 2012.
 6a: 100% of water permit applicants will submit a water conservation plan or agree to comply with the District Water Conservation Plan.
 Number of permits for production received requiring water conservation plans.
-0 permits received - April/May 2022 Number of water conservation plans submitted.
-0 submitted - June 2022 Total for 2022 - 0 submitted Number of water conservation plans reviewed.
-0 reviewed - June 2022 Total for 2022 - 0 reviewed Number of permittees agreeing to abide by District's water conservation plan.
-8 abiding by DWCP - June 2022 Total for 2022 -8 abiding by DWCP 6b: Develop a system for measurement and evaluation of groundwater supplies.
+0 permits received - July 2022 Number of water conservation plans submitted.
+0 submitted - July 2022 Total for 2022 - 0 submitted Number of water conservation plans reviewed.
+0 reviewed - July 2022 Total for 2022 - 0 reviewed Number of permittees agreeing to abide by District's water conservation plan.
+2 abiding by DWCP - July 2022 Total for 2022 -10 abiding by DWCP 6b: Develop a system for measurement and evaluation of groundwater supplies.
 Minimum of 2 wells/aquifer.
 Outlined by aquifer below.
 187 monitor wells Brazos River Alluvium Number of Monitoring Wells/Number 24 wells/ 35 readings Calvert Bluff Number of Monitoring Wells/Number 21 wells/ 29 readings Carrizo Number of Monitoring Wells/Number 18 wells/ 20 readings Hooper Number of Monitoring Wells/Number 18 wells/ 24 readings Queen City Number of Monitoring Wells/Number 13 wells/ 20 readings